BA(Hon) University of Western Ontario

 PhD University of New Brunswick

-I am interested in the persistence of anxiety and its cognitive manifestations, such as obsessions, worry, rumination, doubt, and behavioural manifestations, such as compulsions and escape/avoidance behaviours.
-I am also interested in how anxiety influences attentional and memory processes.
-I am extremely grateful to people from the community with and without anxiety difficulties who have assisted us with our research through the Anxiety Studies Division of the Centre for Mental Health Research and Treatment.
+I am interested in how anxiety and related difficulties develop such as obsessions, intrusive thoughts, worry, rumination, doubt, compulsions, avoidance, and fight/flight responses.
+My students and I are extremely grateful to people from the community with and without anxiety difficulties who have assisted us with our research through Anxiety Studies.

 My lab has a portable eye tracker and a lab kitchen with a working stove and sink, equipped with video feed.